-Cost of sales, measured as a percent of sales, increased in the first three months of 2023 when compared to the same period last year.
-Increases were primarily due to higher raw materials and energy costs; manufacturing productivity headwinds; investments in growth, productivity and sustainability; and restructuring.
-These increases were partially offset year-on-year due to lower net costs for significant litigation to address certain PFAS-related other environmental matters, strong pricing and aggressive spending discipline.
+Cost of sales, measured as a percent of sales, decreased in the second quarter and first six months of 2023 when compared to the same period last year.
+Decreases were primarily due to lower year-on-year net costs for significant litigation to address certain PFAS-related matters at 3M's Zwijndrecht, Belgium site, higher selling prices, spending discipline and restructuring benefits.
+These decreases were partially offset by higher raw materials and energy costs; manufacturing productivity headwinds; investments in growth, productivity and sustainability; and restructuring charges.